ashvardanian/less_slow.py/README.md

 - Using callbacks, lambdas, and `yield`-ing functions are much faster than iterator-based routines, unlike Rust and C++.
 - Not every all composite structures are equally fast: `namedtuple` is slower than { `dataclass`, `class` } is slower than `dict`.
+- Error handling with status codes can be both 50% faster and 2x slower than exceptions, depending on your design.
 - NumPy-based logic can be much slower than `math` functions depending on the shape of the input.
 - JIT compilers like Numba can make your code 2x slower, even if the kernels are precompiled if they are short.